csfeeser/k8s/helmcommandtable.md

 | `helm get values [release-name]`          | Retrieves the custom values that were set during the installation or last upgrade of a specific release.                     |
 | `helm upgrade [release-name] [chart]`     | Upgrades a Helm release to a new version of a chart or updates its configuration using a new chart.                         |

+## Helm Practice Challenge:
+## OPTION 1: Go to any previous lab, task, or challenge we completed in class where you already have written manifests.
+Place those manifests in a chart, then convert them to templates populated by a `values.yaml` file.
+## OPTION 2: Take the demo we did in class and add more features to it!
+Code is included below.

 Here is the breakdown of the demo we did in class:

 ```